In the article below, we explore and learn more about the tradition, history, versatility, symbolism, benefits, and common uses of Porphyry Stone.

 Whether used indoors or outdoors, this stone proposes personalisation and bespoke designs.
 The traditional patterns can be combined with new creative ideas and result in harmonic grounding places full of traditional charm and practical durability.

 Our Italian Porphyry stands out with superior long-lasting quality, wear resistance, non-slip surface, and resistance to sudden changes in temperature.
 Sareen Stone’s Italian Porphyry colour range has been specifically selected to meet the needs of the Australian market.

 Filetti is a traditional stone format of long, thin pieces of stone and has been used in Europe for centuries.
-With their ability to endure heavy loads, filetti can provide an alternative to Cobblestones.
+With their ability to endure heavy loads, Filetti provides a unique alternative to the classic Cobblestones.

 The random irregular shapes of filetti stones can present an opportunity for bespoke design and a one-of-a-kind flooring solution.
 They can be used in conjunction with other materials and pavers or provide visual interest and textural relief across large areas.